chancock09/pandoc_resume/resume.md

 Technical Experience
 --------------------

-Server-Side
+Server
-:   **first-lang** Here, we have an itemization, where we only want
+:   **first-lang:** Here, we have an itemization, where we only want
     to add descriptions to the first few items, but still want to mention some others together at the end.
 A format that works well here is a description list where the first few items have their